tailscale/terms-and-conditions/privacy-policy/index.md

-website or mobile application that links to this Privacy Policy (the "Site"), mesh VPN services (the "Tailscale Solution"), and any other interactions (e.g., customer support, events, our social media pages, and other communications) that you may have with us (all of these offerings collectively referred to herein as the "Services").
+website or mobile application that links to this Privacy Policy (the "Site"), mesh VPN services (the "Tailscale Solution"), and any other interactions (e.g., customer support, events, our social media pages, community engagement, and other communications) that you may have with us (all of these offerings collectively referred to herein as the "Services").

 **PLEASE READ THIS PRIVACY POLICY CAREFULLY TO UNDERSTAND HOW WE HANDLE